Boeing787/react-router-v6-with-relay-hooks/README.md

 # React Router V6 + Relay Hooks POC

-**Please note that this repo is merely a work in progress and is currently not yet ready for use**
+**Please note that this repo is merely a work in progress and is currently not yet ready for use.
+It does not work and should not be taken as a successful example of React Router v6 and Relay hooks working together.**

 ```bash
 yarn